Two Concert Études (Liszt)

+For the Richard Wagner composition, see Siegfried (opera).

 Two Concert Études (Zwei Konzertetüden), S.145, is a set of two piano works composed in Rome around 1862/63 by Franz Liszt and dedicated to Dionys Pruckner, but intended for Sigmund Lebert and Ludwig Stark’s Klavierschule.
 It consists of two parts: "Waldesrauschen" (Forest Murmurs) and "Gnomenreigen" (Dance of the Gnomes).

 Details

 "Waldesrauschen", in D-flat major, is the first of the two pieces in this set.
 It is known for its beauty and imitation of wind in the forest.

 "Gnomenreigen" is in F-sharp minor.
 It is known for its technical difficulty in its fast and soft passages, where the pianist imitates the sound of gnomes.
 It first has a theme in F-sharp minor consisting of grace notes followed by eights.
 Then it goes to a fast, playful theme in A major.
 It repeats themes, and also has a theme with repeating bass notes, such as the fifty-four consecutive low Ds.
 Finally, the A major theme is repeated for a climactic part of the étude, this time in F-sharp major.